1K

 Highlights

-• Sacred Himalayan Sanctuary: Explore a unique and sacred Himalayan valley in Nepal where harming any living beings is strictly prohibited.
+• Sacred Himalayan Sanctuary: Explore a unique and sacred Himalayan valley in Nepal where harming living beings is strictly prohibited.

 • Rich Heritage and Traditions: Immerse yourself in the rich heritage and traditions of the Tsumbas, the valley's inhabitants, who have preserved their culture for generations.